Patient medical home: an important vehicle to enable increased access to primary care

 - Retain and attract family doctors and teams to work together in healthy and vibrant work environments.

 At the heart of an integrated system is the patient medical home – a family practice made up of doctors and team members within the practice.
-Patient medical homes are linked together with other GPs, health professionals and teams in practice and in the community, as well as health authority and community services in broader, community-based primary care homes.
+Patient medical homes are linked together with other GPs, health professionals and teams in practice and in the community, as well as health authority and community services in broader, community-based primary care networks.

 These directions are all part of the evolution of primary care, which is truly becoming the foundation of our entire health care system.
 We are now moving forward to build on the efforts and successes of physician leaders, divisions of family practice and partners – working with government and health authorities – in initiatives such as A GP for Me and other GPSC programs.